Vedalam

 The project was announced in mid-2014 after the success of Ajith and Siva's previous collaboration, Veeram, where in October 2014, Rathnam was announced to lead the production.
 The team underwent significant changes with the film's cast and crew, and the completion of Kumar's other film, Yennai Arindhaal, delayed the film's production.
 The principal photography of the film began on 9 April 2015, with filming taking place in major portions across Kolkata, and also in Chennai and Milan, Italy, and was completed that October.
 The film began production under the working title Thala 56, before Vedalam was officially announced in September 2015.

-The film features music composed by Anirudh Ravichander.
-The cinematography and editing were done by Vetri and Ruben, respectively.
-Vedalam was released worldwide on 10 November 2015 to mixed reviews.
-The film grossed around ₹120–125.7 crore at the box office upon its release and was a profitable venture for the traders and exhibitors.
-It was remade in Bengali as Sultan: The Saviour in 2018.
-A Telugu remake, Bhola Shankar, is made by Chiranjeevi and started production in 2021.
+Vedalam was released worldwide on 10 November 2015 coinciding with Diwali to generally positive reviews from critics.
+The film grossed around ₹120–150 crore at the box office upon its release and was a profitable venture for the traders and exhibitors.
+It was remade in Bengali as Sultan: The Saviour in 2018 and in Telugu as Bhola Shankar in 2023.

 Plot

+The film begins with a police unit being instructed by their officer to capture the trio of brothers who head a French human trafficking ring - Aniket, Abhinay and Rahul.
+The group is successful in intercepting Rahul in his plane but he holds the families of the officers of the unit hostage with the help of his men thereby turning on to the officer-in-charge and shooting him.
+Before the officer-in-charge dies, he tells Rahul that he'd be killed by a good man for his deeds.

-Ganesh arrives at Kolkata with his sister Thamizh to enroll her in an arts college, where he becomes friends with "Kolkata" Kaali, who escorts Ganesh and Tamizh to their new house.
-After enrolling Thamizh, Ganesh works at a taxi company under his boss Laxmidas.
-He gets his first customer: Swetha, who makes Ganesh pose as a fake mute eyewitness in a case, and is fired when Ganesh talks in front of everyone.
-Swetha tries to kill Ganesh, but Laxmidas saves him, though he ends up being embarrassed by Ganesh.
-Shwetha and Laxmidas teams up to take revenge on Ganesh, but she falls for Ganesh afterwards.
-Meanwhile, Ganesh arranges Tamizh's marriage with Swetha's brother Arjun.
+The story then shifts to Kolkata where a man named Ganesh arrives with his sister Thamizh to enrol her in an arts college, where he becomes friends with "Kolkata" Kaali, who escorts Ganesh and Tamizh to their new house.
+After enrolling Thamizh, Ganesh works at a taxi company under his boss, Laxmidas, where he gets his first customer, a lawyer named Swetha, who makes Ganesh pose as a fake mute eyewitness in a case in exchange for not paying the fare.
+Ganesh does so but his phone rings and the judge fires her when Ganesh talks in front of everyone.
+Swetha tries to kill Ganesh, but Laxmidas saves him, though he is embarrassed by Ganesh.
+Shwetha and Laxmidas team up to take revenge on Ganesh, but Shwetha later falls for him after she realises her mistake.
+Ganesh arranges Tamizh's marriage with Swetha's brother Arjun.